Skip to Primary Content

 Parasites are no fun for your pet or humans.
 Not only are they a nuisance, but their presence can result in serious consequences.
 Parasites can diminish the quality of life and even cause life-threatening health issues.

 Common internal parasites include heartworms, roundworms, hookworms, whipworms, and tapeworms.
 The most frequent external parasites include fleas and ticks.
 Your pet should be free from parasites, both internal and external, which we can help with through preventative measures.
+A comprehensive broad-spectrum parasitic control program tailored to your pets risk factors and lifestyle can be prepared by our team.

 Why are parasites dangerous?